Menditect/documentation/additional/00-installation/install-playwright-browser.md

 :::info Mendix Cloud
 Option 1 is only available for a local machine, because Mendix does not allow for third party frameworks, like Playwright, to load its own dependencies.
 It is required to host the Playwright Browser elsewhere in the cloud when running the Mendix App in the cloud.
 :::

+### Prerequisites

+- Make sure that the [MTA Plugin](../../../tools/mta-plugin) module is [imported and configured](import-plugin).
+- Start by importing the [Playwright Connector](../../../tools/playwright-connector).
+- Then import the [Frontend Test Kit](../../../tools/playwright-testkit) to start testing the most common Mendix Widgets.
+- Add both the Module Roles to the project's User Role(s) that will be used to execute Frontend Tests.

 ## Run Playwright Locally